pcfreak30/rocket-async-css/README.txt

 == Changelog ==

+### 0.7.0.12 ###

+* Bug: Switch back to using comments for IE conditionals since they are re-processed before the JS plugin can HTML minify
+* Compatibility: Change file purge filter for compatibility with wp-rocket 3.2

 ### 0.7.0.11 ###

 * Bug: Fix bug that avada setting media_queries_async is tested as a string 0 specifically and not boolean false